worldbank/OvertureLink-Data-Pipeline/README.md

 This is a cloud-native ETL pipine to extract Overture Maps data (such as roads, buildings), transform to an AGOL-ready schema, and publish as a feature layer in ArcGIS Online.
 This is designed to align with Overture's monthly releases and for country-specific data pulls.

 ## Pipeline Overview
-- Ingest (`duck.py`): DuckDB reads Overture GeoParquet remotely from S3.
-We did this so the user doesn't have to download anything.
+- Ingest (`duck.py`): DuckDB reads Overture GeoParquet remotely from S3 with optimized spatial queries and Arrow processing for fast data access.
 - Transform (`transform.py`): Normalize schema/geometry, retain stable Overture/GERS IDs, define/delete/add metadata fields.
 - Publish (`publish.py`): ArcGIS Python API with smart detection - automatically creates new layers or updates existing ones with data and metadata.
 - Automation: GitHub Actions (manual + schedule).
 Secrets via GitHub Environments for elements such as AGOL authentification.